Omobayode6/cloud-engineering/README.md

 ## apt
 * sudo - super user do (execute a command as another user)
+* sudeo su - to switch to the root user
 * apt - advanced package management tool(facilitate the process of installing and uninstalling linux software packages.)
 * sudo apt update - Update the Package Index
 * sudo apt list --upgradable - to see the list of ungradable packages